 The cost of the insurance - the premium - will vary from plan to plan.
 It will depend upon issues like the size of the plan and claims history.
-However, for ongoing plans, PTL insurance is not generally expensive (for example, we have recently reviewed a PTL policy for trustees of a large plan, which provided £15,000,000 worth of cover in return for a £10,000 premium).
 Plans in wind up might find that run off insurance is more expensive.
-Its cost will be very much dependent upon the size of the plan and the evidence that the trustees are able to provide to the insurer to demonstrate that a thorough benefit review has been carried out, meaning there are unlikely to be any hidden liabilities within the plan (for example, arising out of a failure to equalise for normal retirement ages) and that the plan has been well managed in the past.
+Its cost will be very much dependent upon the size of the plan and the evidence that the trustees are able to provide to the insurer to demonstrate that a thorough benefit review has been carried out, meaning there are unlikely to be any hidden liabilities within the plan and that the plan has been well managed in the past.
+More recently, we have seen insurers imposing a self-insured excess or deductible under the policy.
+We have also started to see an increase in premiums in the wake of more interventions by The Pensions Regulator.